|

 lamb on a spit which is fairly

 often in the summer, usually on weekends.
-They also roast lambs heads and do kontosouvli (pork loin) on the spit.
+They also roast lambs heads and do kontosouvli (pork loin) on the spit and once in a while they have kokoretsi, usually on a Saturday night.
 Located on

 the sea in the western part of the